ccarrster/hackinghealth2019/README.md

 No ads!

 Event:
+List upcoming events sorted by date/time.
+Filter events by distance from your location.
 Make it awesome.
 Web Site links need to work.
 Check links daily.
 Contact information needs to validated periodically.
 Add to Calendar